folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 -Currently testing out crunchy-postgres Kubernetes solution.<br/>
 -Running as a Kubernetes *Stateful Set*, with one primary and two replica pods.
 Replica pods are read-only.<br/>
--Using *Persistent Volume Claims* for Rancher Folio Project, provisioned with vSphere Storage Class.<br/>
+-Using *Persistent Volume Claims* for Rancher FOLIO Project, provisioned with vSphere Storage Class.<br/>
 -Not sure if we would run like this in Production yet, as we haven't load tested it.
 It is a possibility for those looking for a complete Rancher/Kubernetes/Container solution, and being actively developed.<br/>
 -Volumes for persistent data as well as SQL execution need to be added to the pg-folio and pg-okapi *statefulset* Workloads:<br/>

 Volume Name: pgdata<br/>
-Persistent Volume Claim: folio-r2:pgdata-pvc<br/>
+Persistent Volume Claim: folio-prod:pgdata-pvc<br/>
 Mount Point: /pgdata<br/>

 Volume Name: backrestrepo<br/>
-Persistent Volume Claim: folio-r2:backrestrepo-pvc<br/>
+Persistent Volume Claim: folio-prod:backrestrepo-pvc<br/>
 Mount Point: /backrestrepo<br/>

 Volume Name: recover<br/>
-Persistent Volume Claim: folio-r2:recover-pvc<br/>
+Persistent Volume Claim: folio-prod:recover-pvc<br/>
 Mount Point: /recover<br/>

 Volume Name: pgwal<br/>
-Persistent Volume Claim: folio-r2:pgwal-pvc<br/>
+Persistent Volume Claim: folio-prod:pgwal-pvc<br/>
 Mount Point: /pgwal<br/>

 Volume Name: pgconf<br/>